-- The head teacher has a very clear vision and promotes a strong ethos for involving parents in the life of the school in order to support her aim of high achievement, attainment and attendance of pupils.
+- The Headeacher has a very clear vision and promotes a strong ethos for involving Parents and Carers in the life of the school in order to support her aim of high achievement, attainment and attendance of pupils.
 This leadership continues to facilitate new approaches and initiatives for increased parental engagement.

-- St Thomas Primary has improved and supported the sustainability of parental involvement through strategic planning and by it being a priority in the Community Cohesion Plan.
-The Community Cohesion co-ordinator drives forward parental involvement initiatives throughout the school with her knowledge of the school community and enthusiasm.
+- St Thomas’ Primary has improved and supported the sustainability of parental involvement through strategic planning and by it being a priority in the Community Cohesion Plan.
+The Community Cohesion Co-ordinator drives forward parental involvement initiated throughout the school with her knowledge of the school community and enthusiasm.

-- There is a range of activities and workshops to help parents support their child’s learning, such as Read Write Inc., Family Learning workshops and reading picnics.
+- There is a range of activities and workshops to help Parents and Carers support their child’s learning, such as Read Write Inc., Family Learning workshops and Reading Picnics.
 Information is provided through SATs and Meet the Teacher meetings.
 The website also offers resources to support learning, such as Bug Club, where families can access books online that they have been reading in school, to promote both home school links and the love of reading.

-- Parents are well informed of their child’s learning.
-The reading diaries are an excellent vehicle for daily communication between home and school to ensure parents are aware of their child’s reading, levels and targets.
+- Parents and Carers are well informed of their child’s learning.
+The reading diaries are an excellent vehicle for daily communication between home and school to ensure Parents and Carers are aware of their child’s reading, levels and targets.
 Learning journals offer a creative way of completing homework and providing curriculum information.

-- St Thomas is taking part in a pilot, with a view to further involve parents in children’s assessment in Foundation Stage and school expects the increased engagement of parents in their child’s learning as a result.
+- St Thomas’ is taking part in a pilot, with a view to further involve Parents and Carers in children’s assessment in Foundation Stage and the school expects the increased engagement of Parents and Carers in their child’s learning as a result.

-- School communicates well with parents through accessible newsletters, text messaging and an attractive informative website.
+- School communicates well with Parents and Carers through accessible newsletters, text messaging and an attractive informative website.
 Senior leaders encourage informal conversation at school entrances and staff are outside on the playground at the start and end of the school day

-- Parents value that the individual needs of children and their families are met and that they are encouraged to attend events and to support their children’s learning, ‘Our children are so enthusiastic so we want to help our understanding of how to help them’ (parent).
+- Parents and Carers value that the individual needs of children and their families are met and that they are encouraged to attend events and to support their children’s learning.
+‘Our children are so enthusiastic so we want to help our understanding of how to help them’ (parent).

 - To promote parental involvement through sporting activities.